Do Turtle Release Toxins

 Understanding the Use of Toxins

 Now, let’s address the question at hand – do turtles release toxins?
 Not all, but certain species of turtles are indeed able to produce toxins.
 These turtles have glands in their bodies that produce a harmful substance as a defense mechanism.
 An excellent example of this is the Australian Eastern long-necked turtle, which releases a foul-smelling fluid when threatened.
+Furthermore, the spiny softshell turtle, found in North America, has been known to release toxins from its skin.
+These toxins can cause mild irritation or even adverse reactions in humans if they come into contact with the turtle’s skin or its urine.
+So, the answer to the question “can turtle urine hurt humans?” is yes, in some cases.
+It is important to handle these turtles with caution and to wash thoroughly if you come into contact with them.

 In fact, it’s not just the secretion; some turtles are known to be toxic because of their diet.
 For instance, the Hawksbill Sea Turtle consumes toxic sponges as a part of its diet and accumulates the toxins in its body tissues, making its flesh toxic.
 Similarly, the Western Pond Turtle acquires toxins from its prey – making them harmful if consumed.
 However, these toxins are not lethal to humans but can cause severe discomfort and illness.